Jamshid: Etymology

-The modern Turkish name Cem is derived from Persian Jam.
+The modern Turkish name Cem is derived from the Persian Jam.

 One contributor has posited that Persian jam is the root of Arabic ajam, assuming that this Arabic word for the Persian-speaking population was derived from a Persian endonym, meaning the people of Jam.
 However, this is incorrect. ʿAjam comes from the Arabic root ʿ(ʿayn) ج (jim) م (mim), meaning to speak incomprehensibly, and was used among Arabs, initially, for all peoples who spoke languages that were incomprehensible to Arabic speakers, whether they spoke Persian, Fulani, or a Turkic language.
 Later, Arabs used this word as a derogatory term for Persian speakers to distinguish them from Arabic speakers.
 The word ʿajam or ʿajami is still used in other parts of the Islamic world to denote languages other than Arabic, particularly in the Saharan and sub-Saharan regions.